top of page

 • Know your farmer and how your food is grown.
 Members receive regular farm newsletters with updates about the season and recipes.

 • Keep your food dollars in your community.
 CSA is a direct investment in the local food system.
-When you purchase a share every dollar goes to the farmer.
+When you purchase a share, every dollar goes to the farmer.

 How to Join a CSA

-2. Choose the ideal CSA share size for your household.
+2. Choose the correct CSA share size for your household.
 Many farms offer multiple sizes for the season.
 Small/mini shares are great for new CSA members and households of 1-2 people.
 Regular/large shares are great for members that do a lot of food preservation or larger households of 3-4 people.

-What can you expect
+What can you expect in a CSA share?

 Members can expect a wide variety of produce throughout the season.
 The bulk of a typical partner farm share will consist of vegetables with occasional fruit and opportunities to add on other farm items like meat and eggs when available.
 Participants can expect to see a lot of vegetables and varieties from week to week that you might not see in the grocery store.
 Find more tips on how to use your share each week here